 Change in baby’s movements

 You may have become used to your baby’s little routines.
 Maybe they dance around whenever you try to nap or start kicking after dinner.
 Towards the end of your pregnancy, you may notice that their routines have changed and their movements are less kicky and more squirmy.
 This is a result of their new position low in your pelvis rather than high in your abdomen.
+The patterns may change, but the frequency or strength should not change.
+If you feel like your baby is moving less, or less forcefully, contact your maternity hospital straight away.
+Movements do not stop towards the end of pregnancy.

 Joints feeling looser